itsmohiniii/NamasteJS/notes/season-1/lecture-14.md

 }, 1000) // first argument is callback function and second is timer.
 ```

-* JS is a synchronous and single threaded language.
+* JS is a synchronous and single threaded language (i.e. JS can do only one thing at a time and in a specific order).
 But due to callbacks, we can do async things in JS.

 * ```js
   setTimeout(function () {